remyduthu/remy.duthu.org/_posts/2025-10-31-blogging-with-jekyll-in-2025.md

 All these years of hesitation, and that was it.

 First, I [installed Jekyll](https://jekyllrb.com/docs/installation/macos/) locally.
-Make sure to install the latest version of Ruby, not the one bundled with MacOS.
+Just make sure to install the latest version of Ruby, not the one bundled with MacOS.

 Then, the only slightly tricky part was integrating [Tailwind CSS](https://tailwindcss.com).
 To do that, I installed and configured a PostCSS gem called [`jekyll-postcss-v2`](https://rubygems.org/gems/jekyll-postcss-v2).